telliott99/Swift-frameworks/README.md

 * a C [dynamic library](files/dynamic_library.md)

-* dynamic library in ``~/Library/Frameworks`` or [/usr/local/lib](files/dynamic_library_in_FW.md) from the command line
+* [dynamic library](files/dynamic_library_in_FW.md) in [/usr/local/lib] or ``~/Library/Frameworks``, from the command line

 For the difference between static and dynamic libraries see [here](http://stackoverflow.com/questions/2649334).

 The main difference is that a dynamic library can be shared between different programs, and its code isn't actually present in the object code.

 <hr>

 ### Homebrew

+One value in looking at these older ways of doing things is just to have some insight into what a library is.

+Also, a number of libraries are available for macOS through various package managers including Homebrew.

 [not written yet]

 <hr>

 ### Objective-C frameworks:

-It's only worth looking at these older ways of doing things to have some insight into what a library is.

 The modern way on macOS is to use a Framework.